hhvm/user-documentation/guides/hack/24-XHP/01-introduction.md

 echo <tt>Hello <strong>{$user_name}</strong></tt>;
 ```

-The first example uses string interpolation to output the HTML, while the second has no quotation marks, meaning that we have first-class objects that are part of the Hack grammar &mdash; this does not mean that all you need to do is remove quotation marks.
+The first example uses string interpolation to output the HTML, while the second has no quotation marks &mdash;  meaning that the syntax is fully understood by Hack &mdash; but this does not mean that all you need to do is remove quotation marks.
 Other steps needed include:

  - Use curly braces to include variables - e.g. `"<a>$foo</a>"` becomes `<a>{$foo}</a>`.
  - As XHP is XML-like, all elements must be closed - e.g. `"<br>"` becomes `<br />`.
  - Make sure your HTML is properly nested.
  - Remove all HTML/attribute escaping - e.g. you don't need to call `htmlspecialchars()` before including a variable in your XHP output; and if you do, it will be double-escaped.

-**IMPORTANT NOTE**: In many cases, XHP does not work in namespaced code.
-We are aware of this, but take note that you may not be able to use XHP if your code is in a namespace.

-## Using XHP with Hack

-For most things you do with XHP, you must have the [XHP library `xhp-lib`](https://github.com/facebook/xhp-lib) included or somehow autoloaded into your codebase.

-You can add the `xhp-lib` via composer:
+## About Namespaces

+XHP currently has several issues with namespaces; we recommend that:

+ - XHP classes are not declared in namespaces
+ - code that use XHP classes is not namespaced.

+We [plan to support namespaces](https://github.com/facebook/xhp-lib/issues/64) in the future.

+## The XHP-Lib Library

+While the XHP syntax is part of Hack, a large part of the implementation is in a normal library called XHP-Lib that needs to be installed via composer:

 ```
 "require": {
   "facebook/xhp-lib": "~2.2"
 }
 ```

+This includes the base classes and interfaces, and definitions of standard HTML elements.

 ## Why use XHP?